Can i take aspirin while taking lisinopril

 Lisinopril is a medication classified as an ACE (angiotensin converting enzyme) inhibitor.
 It works by blocking the action of ACE, an enzyme responsible for converting angiotensin I to angiotensin II in the body.
 This inhibitory action results in relaxation of blood vessels and a decrease in blood pressure.

-See also Lisinopril night cough
+See also Lisinopril online prescription

 Aspirin, on the other hand, belongs to a class of medications known as nonsteroidal anti-inflammatory drugs (NSAIDs) and functions by inhibiting the production of certain substances in the body that cause pain, inflammation, and fever.
 Additionally, aspirin also has anticoagulant properties, preventing blood clots from forming and reducing the risk of heart attack or stroke.